esPass/espass.github.io/how.md

 every field here is optional - this way you can give one event just one location-name - or just add latitude and longitude.
 There can be multiple locations - think about the usage for ski passes - and the different locations are different lifts.
 If you specify latitude or longitude - then the counterpart must be given - they shall never stand alone.
 Later we will also add beacon information to this section.

+### Fields

+Fields is a list of fields with information to the user.
+This might be e.g. which entrance to take - or which seat you have if seats are assigned.
+There are a lot of possibilities for fields and this highly depends on the type of event.
+This list might also be empty.

+{% highlight json %}
+{
+  "fields":[{
+    "label":"Film",
+    "value":"Star Trek - Beyond",
+    "hide":false
+  }]
+}

+Fields always consist of a label and value pair - the hide flag gives a hint to the presenter that this field should not be shown by default - only after user action - might be something like Terms of Service information - similar to the backFields in the pkpass format

+{% endhighlight %}

 ### Color

 The accent color can give a visual clue to faster find passes and give some pleasure to the eyes.